mrstarfish/smalldesignengagements/content/_index.md

 Welcome to Small Design Engagements.
 We use our propriety Service Design framework (called the IDEAS Framework) to deliver short, cost-effective engagements to our clients.

+Within this framework, we offer the following services:

 {{< ticks >}}
 * Business analysis
 * ICT design